openebs-archive/openebs-docs/docs/redis.md

 5. **Launch and test Redis**

-    Use stable minio image with helm to deploy Minio in your cluster using the following command.
-In the following command, it will create a PVC with 8G size.
+    Use stable Redis image with helm to deploy Redis in your cluster using the following command.
+In the following command, it will create a PVC with 8G size for data volume.

     ```
     helm install --set master.persistence.storageClass=openebs-cstor-disk stable/redis
     ```

-    For more information on installation, see Redis[documentation](https://github.com/helm/charts/tree/master/stable/redis).
+    For more information on installation, see Redis [documentation](https://github.com/helm/charts/tree/master/stable/redis).